andyprowl/snake-overflow/README.md

  - **Invulnerability bonus**: Picking an invulnerability bonus will allow you to survive an otherwise lethal self-bite, but its effect will cease after the next bite!
 Also, invulnerability bonuses are not cumulative: picking two or three of them will only make you invulnerable to the next bite.
 When the snake is invulnerable, the color of its skin assumes a pulsing tone of red.
 Invulnerability bonuses are spawned relatively rarely.

 All items have a random lifetime, with invulnerability bonuses .
 When the lifetime of an item expires, the item will disappear from the terrain.

+## Other features

+It is possible to toggle full screen mode at any time by hitting 'Ctrl+Enter'.
+Hitting the 'F' key, on the other hand, toggles the frame rate display on the upper left corner of the application window.

 ## Installation instructions